Anastasija Ražnatović: Career

 In 2016, Anastasija began modeling for the fur coat brand Inverno Caldo.
 Pictures of her from the campaign were featured in an article in the February 2018 issue of the British Vogue.

 In June 2016, Anastasija's mother Ceca released her sixteenth studio album Autogram; Anastasija was revealed to have contributed some of the backing vocals on it.
 In July 2018, Anastasija made her recording debut by releasing the single "Savršen par" (Perfect Pairing) under her mother's record label Ceca Music.
 Anastasija herself wrote the song alongside Darko Dimitrov.
 As of January 2023, its music video has accumulated over 68 million views on YouTube.
 Her next single, titled "Rane" (Wounds), was released in March the following year.
 It managed to surpass the success of the previous release, collecting million views during the first nine hours and 88 million views overall.

 During the 2020, Ražnatović released three singles: "Heroina" (Heroine), "Volim te" (I Love You) and "Promašena" (Missed).
 A year later on 25 May, she released the singles "Gotovo" (Over) and "Izvini" (Sorry).
 Subsequently, "Ubica" (Killer) was released in January 2022.
 In July that year, Anastasija also collaborated with Serbian recording artist MC Stojan on the single "Otkaz" (Dismissal).
 In October 2022, Anastasija began appearing alongside her family on the reality television show Ceca Show: Ceca i deca broadcast on Blic TV.

 Personal life

 In March 2022, Ražnatović began dating Serbian footballer Nemanja Gudelj.
 In August 2023, Ražnatović and Gudelj married in a secret ceremony at Rajinovac.

 In June 2022, she reached one million followers on Instagram, becoming the sixth most followed person in Serbia.

-She is part of the Ražnatović family which is a part of the Ceklin clan of Montenegro.